 Dislocated shoulder exercises include mobility, strengthening and functional or sports specific exercises as part of a full rehabilitation program.
-It is very important to avoid movement that rotates the arm upwards and outwards as this could risk further shoulder dislocation injuries.

 On this page:

 - Mobility exercises

 - Functional exercises